 4) Always have exact change for busses – not all bus drivers will give you change.
 Better safe than sorry.

-5) I use Google Maps to navigate the public transport in Glasgow!
-It’s usually pretty accurate with time tables.
+5) I use Google Maps to navigate the public transport system in Glasgow!
+It’s usually pretty accurate with timetables.

 6) If you want to bring some movement in, rent a city bike!
 Glasgow is part of the next bike scheme, so you might already have the necessary app from another trip!

-7) Most of Glasgow however is very walkable – especially if you concentrate your trip on the city centre, Merchant City and the West End.
+7) Most of Glasgow, however, is very walkable – especially if you concentrate your trip on the city centre, Merchant City and the West End.
+Check out this 2-day itinerary to get you started.

 9) Most hotels and guest houses are located in the city centre and the West End – both are great locations to explore the city from!

-11) If you’re looking for an AirBnB, look for places in the West End (Hillhead, Finnieston, Kelvinbridge, Woodlands), the Southside (Pollokshields, Govanhill, Shawlands, Strathbungo), Dennistoun in the East End or the city centre.
-Make sure you are close to a subway or train station, as they are easier to navigate and more practical than busses!
+11) If you’re looking for a holiday rental, look for places in the West End (Hillhead, Finnieston, Kelvinbridge, Woodlands), the Southside (Pollokshields, Govanhill, Shawlands, Strathbungo), Dennistoun in the East End or the city centre.
+Make sure you are close to a subway or train station, as they are easier to navigate and more practical than buses!

-12) Not a guided tour, but a great route for a day out is the Mural Trail.
-It leads from one impressive mural to the next and criss-crosses the city.
+12) Not a guided tour, but a great route for to see local street art is the City Centre Mural Trail.
+It leads from one impressive mural to the next and crisscrosses the city.

 13) Hop on the City Sightseeing bus for a comprehensive tour around Glasgow’s main attractions.
-It’s a hop on-hop off tour bus and is a great option if cow only have limited time in the city.
+It’s a hop on hop off tour bus and is a great option if you only have limited time in the city.
 Read my full review here.

-15) For a tour like no other book the Glasgow Central Tour – it sounds like a weird thing to suggest, but this is a train station with a lot of history!
-Read my review of the tour here.
+14) For a tour like no other book the Glasgow Central Tour at Glasgow Central Station – it sounds like a weird thing to suggest, but this is a train station with a lot of history!

-16) Glasgow Women’s Library offers tours around town telling histories of the leading women of Glasgow – might not be something for a first-time visitor, but someone who’s into unwritten histories will love them!
+15) Glasgow Women’s Library offers women’s heritage tours around town telling histories of the leading women of Glasgow – might not be something for a first-time visitor, but someone who’s into unwritten histories will love them!

-18) The Friends of Glasgow Cathedral offer tours of the beautiful cathedral just east of city centre.
+17) The Friends of Glasgow Cathedral offer tours of the beautiful cathedral just east of the city centre.

-19) While most tourist guide books suggest that Glasgow is only interesting in the city centre and the West End, there is a lot more to see.
-If you want to get a more authentic image of the city, definitely spend some time in the Southside and the East End.
+19) While the majority of tourist attractions in Glasgow are located in the city centre and the West End, there is a lot more to see.
+If you want to get a fuller impression of the city, spend some time in the Southside and the East End.

 20) After the cathedral tour, visit the St Mungo Museum of Religious Life and Art and Glasgow’s oldest building, Provand’s Lordship across the road.
 Both are free to enter – like many other activities & museums in Glasgow!

-24) My favourite view of the city, however, is from the top of the tower of The Lighthouse, an architecture and design centre in the city centre.
+24) My favourite view of the city, however, is from the top of the tower of The Lighthouse, the Scottish architecture and design centre in the city centre.
 Entrance is free, but you have to climb the stairs up the tower yourself.

 25) Another vantage point, albeit a bit out of the way, is the flagpole hill at Queen’s Park in Glasgow’s Southside.
 From there you can even see the hills north of Glasgow and snow-covered peaks of the Highlands!
 The park is a prime spot for a sunny afternoon and the glasshouses in the back of the park make every day a warmer one.